Hi-Fi murders: Keith Leon Roberts

 Roberts was 19 years old at the time of the crime.
 He was born on January 5, 1954, in Lawton, Oklahoma and had a wife and an infant son at the time of his arrest.
 He initially denied being part of the robbery, but admitted during his trial that he acted as a getaway driver, under the impression that no one else would be in the store.
 Although Roberts claimed that he only met Andrews the day of the robbery, witnesses stated that they had spotted Roberts a few days earlier repeatedly driving around a different stereo shop in Ogden.
 The prosecution also stated that Roberts had been seen pacing back and forth in front of the Hi-Fi store around the same time the killings occurred, despite his insistence that he stayed in one of the vans for the duration of the robbery.
 Roberts was acquitted of murder after the court found that he had no role in nor knowledge of the murders.
 He was, however, convicted of two counts of aggravated robbery and sentenced to 5 years to life.

 Roberts was paroled on May 12, 1987, after nearly 13 years in prison, and moved to Chandler, Oklahoma, to live with relatives and was reported as working for an Oklahoma City electronic store in 1989.
-He died by suicide by gunshot on August 8, 1992, barely a week after Andrews's execution.
+He died by suicide on August 8, 1992, barely a week after Andrews's execution, by fatally shooting himself.